www.batteryvalue.com.au

 Flooded designs suffer from an effect called 'active material shedding'.

-This material is held in place by electrochemical forces as long as there is a sufficiently high charge remaining in the battery.
-Once this battery is discharged more than to a shallow DOD, the plates start to shed their active material which just sinks to the bottom of the container where it cannot be recovered through any means of recharging.
+This material is held in place by the surrounding grid structure.
+Under certain operating conditions, this material can be shed, meaning it just sinks to the bottom of the container where it cannot be recovered through any means of charging.

 In AGM designs this can't happen due to the tightly packed layers of glass matting between the plates.